Teammates gather to provide aid in the aftermath of Hurricane Florence. L to R: Dave Glancy, Lee Granger, Tony Nunley.

-In the week following the hurricane, the Coke Consolidated Response Team traveled to Wilmington, N.C. to help clear debris and aid affected teammates.
+In the week following Hurricane Florence, the Coke Consolidated Response Team traveled to Wilmington, N.C. to help clear debris and aid affected teammates.
 This group was created in response to Hurricane Harvey in 2017 and its members are comprised of volunteers from a variety of locations and functions.
 The Coke Consolidated Response Team’s visit had one goal as they made the trek to the North Carolina coast: to respond, refresh and renew teammates and communities hit hardest by the storm.

 Several of those volunteers were Red Classic teammates, including Senior Vice President of Strategic Accounts Dave Glancy.
 Once the group arrived, the team began assisting the families of the 50+ teammates whose property had been affected by the storm.
 Whether it was removing fallen trees and debris from a yard or lending emotional support, the team arrived prepared to provide much-needed relief.